henfredemars/simple-collector/README.md

 make all
 ```

-The collector uses C++11 features (primarily for the auto keyword and deletion of implicitly-delcared members) but otherwise shouldn't depend on external libraries.
+The collector uses C++11 features (primarily for the auto keyword and deletion of implicitly-declared members) but otherwise shouldn't depend on external libraries.
 A test program is provided.
 It shouldn't be hard to port to older C++ if your application requires this.
 If nothing else, it provides a nice little starting point.

 # Usage